egel-lang/egel-lang.github.io/FAQ.md

 ## Eager rewriting?
 Surely modern math would suggest a lazy system?

 + No. Not for serious tasks in my opinion.
-In lazy systems, every once so someone codes a small data processing application which when run on a large data set suddenly starts to consume all memory and become unresponsive due to lazy evaluation.
+In lazy systems, every once so often someone codes a small data processing application which when run on a large data set suddenly starts to consume all memory and becomes unresponsive.
   I consider this a show stopper.
-  Algorithms must have predictable behavior once implemented.
+  Algorithms must have predictable behavior once implemented and deployed code shouldn't be able to suddenly explode on data.
-  There is no excuse for a language where you implement some tooling which can abruptly explode on some input data.
 + Programmers have no idea how lazy evaluation behaves.
 They simply cannot keep track of it.
 Predictable behavior is better.
 + I do not intend to be very pure with this language.
 Which, see above,